tireddy2/jose-hybrid-encrypt/draft-ra-jose-hybrid-encrypt.md

 * The parameter "kem" MUST be present and set to the PQC KEM algorithm.
 * The parameter "kem-pk" MUST be present and contains the PQC KEM public key encoded using the base64url {{?RFC4648}} encoding.
 * The parameter "kem-sk" MUST be present for private keys and contains the PQC KEM private key encoded using the base64url encoding.
 This parameter MUST NOT be present for public keys.
-* The parameter "kem-ct" MUST be present and contains the KEM ciphertext encoded using the base64url encoding.
+* The parameter "kem-ct" MUST be present for KEM ciphertext encoded using the base64url {{?RFC4648}} encoding.
 * The parameter "crv" MUST be present and contains the Elliptic Curve Algorithm used (from the "JSON Web Elliptic Curve" registry).
 * The parameter "x" MUST be present and contains the x coordinate for the Elliptic Curve point encoded using the base64url {{?RFC4648}} encoding.
 * The parameter "y" MUST be present and contains the y coordinate for the Elliptic Curve point encoded using the base64url {{?RFC4648}} encoding.
 This parameter is not present for "X25519".
 * The parameter "d" MUST be present for private keys and contains the Elliptic Curve Algorithm private key encoded using the base64url encoding.
 This parameter MUST NOT be present for public keys.

+"A128KW" and "A256KW" are AES Key Wrap with 128-bit key and 256-bit key.

 ## HYBRID {#hybrid}